nikestep/grunt-html-angular-validate/README.md

-# grunt-htmlint
+# grunt-html-angular-validate

-> An HTML validator and linter aimed at AngularJS projects.
+> An HTML validator aimed at AngularJS projects.

-While there are other Grunt plugins that will validate HTML files, there are lacking a few features:
+While there are other Grunt plugins that will validate HTML files, there are lacking a couple important features:

  * Support for AngularJS attributes and tags (both from AngularJS and custom created)
  * Support for templated/fragmented HTML files
- * Linting of HTML files

 This plugin looks to solve these problems and provide the value that comes with having HTML validation in the build chain.